percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.5.0.md

 Percona Operator for MySQL allows users to deploy MySQL clusters with both asynchronous and group replication topology.
 This release includes various stability improvements and bug fixes, getting the Operator closer to the General Availability stage.
 Version 0.5.0 of the Percona Operator for MySQL is still **a tech preview release** and it is **not recommended for production environments**. **As of today, we recommend using** [Percona Operator for MySQL based on Percona XtraDB Cluster](https://docs.percona.com/percona-operator-for-mysql/pxc/index.html), which is production-ready and contains everything you need to quickly and consistently deploy and scale MySQL clusters in a Kubernetes-based environment, on-premises or in the cloud.

-## New Features

-* {{ k8spsjira(63) }}: Version Service support for the Operator allows now to get version number updates for the various components of the cluster

 ## Improvements

 * {{ k8spsjira(229) }}: Improve security and meet compliance requirements by building the Operator based on Red Hat Universal Base Image (UBI) 9 instead of UBI 8